President – John Santillo N2HMM

 Vice President – Dawn Payne AD2P

 Treasurer – Walter Murphy N2WM

 Repeater - Walter Murphy - N2WM

 Tech Committee Chairman - Kelly Leavitt - KB2SYD

 Social / Web Manager - Donna Facer - KD2FYX

 Ham Fest - Walter Murhpy - N2WM

 APRS - Brian Brunsch KC2YON

 VHF Contest - Walter Murphy - N2WM

 The Sussex County Amateur Radio Club is dedicated to Education, Public Service and the advancement of amateur radio.
 The call W2LV was adopted in March 1999 as the club call of the Sussex County Amateur Radio Club, Inc. and is dedicated to the memory of its former member and radio pioneer, the late Robert M. Morris 1902-1997.
-Our club has over 200 members as of 2016.
-We run the one of the largest Hamfests in the tri-state area and have received top scores in the annual ARRL Field Day content.
-2016 Field Day was a great success.
-We placed #1 in the country in the 5A category and ranked #31 overall.
+Our club has over 100 members.
+We run the one of the largest Hamfests in the Northeast area and have received top scores in the annual ARRL Field Day and VHF contests.
 SCARC meetings are held every third Friday of the month (except for July and August) at 8:00pm.